NarodGaming/pandemic-framework/articles/intro/your-first-game.md

 The important parts of this code are:

-1. `using AlkalineThunder.Pandemic;` - this lets us access a lot of the Pandemic Framework's API.
+1. `using AlkalineThunder.Pandemic;` - this lets us access a lot of the Pandemic Frameworks API.
 2. `GameUtils.Run()` - This starts the engine up, creates our game window, and starts the game loop.
-Once the game's been exited, our program will end.
+Once the game has been exited, our program will end.
-3. `typeof(Program).Assembly` - This isn't really important in this tutorial, but the engine needs it so that it can figure out where to properly store the player's settings and save data for your game.
+3. `typeof(Program).Assembly` - This isn't really important in this tutorial, but the engine needs it so that it can figure out where to properly store the players settings and save data for your game.

 Run your game, and you should see a black screen with nothing going on.
 If you press `F1`, you snould see Pandemic Framework's **Dev Console**.
 You won't need this right now, but it's a good sign that things are working.

 ## Step 3: Creating a Game Module

 Pandemic is built to be highly extensible and to support modding and plugins.
 To facilitate this, we have implemented a simple **Engine Module** system.
-Many of the engine's core features are built as Modules, and every game must have at least one Module that acts as the Game Module.
+Many of the engines core features are built as Modules, and every game must have at least one Module that acts as the Game Module.

-The Game Module keeps track of the game's state, and is responsible for loading/unloading any data and assets needed throughout the entire game.
+The Game Module keeps track of the games state, and is responsible for loading/unloading any data and assets needed throughout the entire game.
 In this tutorial, we need it to load our Hello World scene that we'll implement later.

 1. Create a new empty C# class, `MyGameModule.cs`